Maor-Ar/Assignment-5---Numeric-Analytics/README.md

-     This code is part of a project for Numeric Analitics Course. the code is able to use numeric methods to solve matrices.
+     This code is part of a project for Numeric Analitics Course. the code is able to use numeric methods to calculate interpolation in diffrent methods.
    <hr>

    In this project we demonstrate our knowledge in: